Overview - Enterprise Admin Panel

 Can I hold off on adding users to my Enterprise account until SSO has been enabled, or bulk deactivate?

 We support programmatic disabling/re-activating users via SCIM for Okta (and only Okta).
-For additional details and setup instructions, please read our support article.
+For additional details and setup instructions, please read our this support article.

 Was this article helpful?